Amit-Milo/Advanced-Programming/README.md

 ## goal of project

-In this project, we impelemented a mechanism that gets a text file that contains flight simulator's commands, formatted like a new coding language. our project interprets the file - first, we build a "lexer" that converts the file to a list of commands, and then a "parser" runs the commands, while communicating with the simulator.
+In this project, we impelemented a mechanism that gets a text file that contains flight simulator's commands, formatted like a new coding language.
+Our project interprets the file - first, we build a "lexer" that converts the file to a list of commands, and then a "parser" runs the commands, while communicating with the simulator.

 ## installing and running

+In order to run out program, you first need to [install](https://sourceforge.net/projects/flightgear/) the flight simulator.
+Then, add the fllowing settings to the Additional Settings section:
+ 1. --generic=socket,out,10,127.0.0.1,5400,tcp,generic_small
+ 2. --telnet=socket,in,10,127.0.0.1,5402,tcp --httpd=8080
-in order to run out program, you first need to [install](https://sourceforge.net/projects/flightgear/) the flight simulator. then, *איך מקשרים בין הסימולטור לתכנית* finally, provide a commands file and run our program with the file's path as an argument. you should run this on linux *זה נכון?*
+Finally, provide a commands file and run our program with the file's path as an argument.

 ## Built with